Jeshibu/PlayniteExtensionsFeatures/libraries.md

 [^d]: Only the games downloadable from the website (so excluding keys for Steam or other services)
 [^e]: No support for the EA Play games (subscription)
 [^f]: Only games purchased in the last 2 years, via https://ec.nintendo.com/my/transactions/1
-[^g]: Imports all supported games on import regardless of actual ownership status
 [^h]: Play time is always tracked when launched through Playnite
 [^i]: Not strictly speaking installed, but playable via streaming
 [^j]: Only games that were purchased, as there is no ownership for free games.
 But games followed on Game Jolt can be treated as owned if enabled in settings.